Skip to main content

 Now locate the car's jacking points – your Haynes Manual shows you where these are within Roadside Repairs.
 Your owner's manual will also tell you where it is safe to lift the car from.

-Watch this car jack video
+Car jack video

-What is a scissor jack and how do I use it?
+What is a scissor jack?

 This is the one you'll usually find in your boot, together with a spare wheel.
 It's the cheapest and smallest option available and comes with a handle to wind the arms apart, which then lifts the car up.